 France – Around the World from A to Z – F

-This week’s featured destination is France.
+Our featured destination Around the World from A to Z for F is France.
 In this post I will let the photos do most of the talking.
 I will however share a few tidbits on a few places worth visiting, including the region of Provence, as well as a few fun facts you may not know about France.
 I have visited France many times and find it a fascinating country.
 I have been to some of the places mentioned, but some I have yet to explore.
 Scroll through the pics to see some of the places worth visiting on a trip to France.
 Some you may have heard of while others may be totally new to you.

 Monet's Gardens, Giverny, France